Choose a start date

 This is also subject to meeting required competencies within a hospital, or community or general practice setting.

 You will complete a practice portfolio, in which your achievement of practice based competencies will be assessed by your mentor in practice.
-You will also complete an assignment in which you will reflect on your practice and develop a personal development plan.
+You will also complete an assignment in which you will reflect on your practice and critically analyse skills and competencies.

 Michelle is a Senior Lecturer in Child Health who joined City University London in 1997.
 She previously worked in the NHS in Children's Nursing and Adult/General Nursing at Chelsea and Westminster Hospital and St Georges Hospital.